Asheville Area Visitor Information - Plus - Weather!

 March is the wettest month, with both rain and snow, but most spring months are rainy and cool.

-(Some parts of WNC are wet all year -- Highlands is considered a "rain forest.")
+(Some parts of WNC are wet all year -- Highlands, NC is considered a "rain forest.")

 April and November can be super cold or super warm; it just depends on the year.
 Plan for both.
 Snow in April is a still a possibility.